Dunham-on-the-Hill

 Dunham-on-the-Hill is a village and former civil parish, now in the parish of Dunham-on-the-Hill and Hapsford, in the unitary authority of Cheshire West and Chester, and the ceremonial county of Cheshire, England.
 It is on the A56 road, approximately 2.3 mi from Helsby and 6 mi from Chester.
 The village is 120 ft above sea level, south west of Helsby Hill.

 Originally a small hamlet, it has gradually enlarged over the twentieth century, although the village retains a semi-rural character.
 Council housing was built shortly after the Second World War behind ‘The Wheatsheaf' pub, with many of these properties now owner occupied.
 Other in-fill building in the village has increased the population of the parish from fewer than 300 in the early 1900s to 534 recorded in the 2001 census.
 This decreased slightly to 501 at the time of the 2011 census.
-The civil parish was abolished in 2015 to form Dunham-on-the-Hill and Hapsford, part also went to Manley.